scolby33/weather_kindle/README.md

 # Weather Kindle

-Use your Kindle 4 to display a weather forecast, no other server required!
+Use your Kindle to display a weather forecast, no server required!

 ## Installation

 ### Prerequisites
-You must have a jailbroken Kindle 4 with USBNetwork and Python installed.
+You must have a jailbroken Kindle 4 with Python 3 installed.
 Visit [the MobileRead forums](http://www.mobileread.com/forums/showthread.php?t=88004) for information on accomplishing this.

 This software has only been tested on a Kindle 4, but will likely work with some modification on other versions of Kindles.
 Due to architectural differences between Kindles, the `rsvg-convert` and `pngcrush` binaries and the shared libraries in `lib` might need to be replaced.
-A cross-platform, easier install is in the works.

 ### Initial Setup